InseeFr/Metadata-API/README.md

 If you contribute to Metadata-API, you may fall in troubles with IntelliJ because the module [`metadata-api-interface`](./interface) contains generated source code which can be ignored by IntelliJ and cause failures in `metadata-api-impl` builds.
 To prevent this, the directory `interface/target/generated-sources/openapi/src/main/java` must be marked as a _Generated Sources Root_.
-This can be done either :
+This can be done in two steps :
+1. Run maven clean then maven install for the whole project (all modules)
+2. Two possibilities.
+Either :
 - by executing the action "Reload All Maven Projects" : the directory is marked automatically
 - by marking the directory manually : right-click on the directory in project explorer > "Mark directory as"